Tropical Storm Isidore (1984): Impact

 In Nassau, Bahamas, Isidore produced flooding rains and gales.
 There, the storm forced the closure of schools and banks.
 Heavy precipitation fell throughout the island chain, but no serious damage was reported.

 Winds from Isidore gusted to 73 mph in the St. Augustine, Florida area.
 Elsewhere, 65 mph winds were recorded.
 At Mayport, winds were sustained at 43 mph.
 In northern portions of the state, peak rainfall totals ranged from 5 to 7 in, much of which was associated with an intense convective band to the north and east of the cyclone's center.
 Power outages were mostly minor and scattered.
-Tides generally ran under 3 ft above normal; combined with high winds, the tides contributed to severe and widespread beach erosion along the eastern coast of central Florida, threatening structures at times.
-A large, $500,000 beach restoration fill was washed away.
-Additionally, segments of State Road A1A were damaged.
-On Hutchinson Island, many eggs and nests of Caretta caretta and Chelonia mydas, respectively, were destroyed.
-One man was electrocuted as a result of the storm near Orlando.
-Another man was injured while attempting to land his plane in high winds.
-Throughout the state, overall damage was generally insignificant.
+Tides generally ran under 3 ft above normal; combined with high winds, the tides contributed to severe and widespread beach erosion along the east coast of Florida, threatening structures at times.
+In southeastern Palm Beach County, waves reached the seawalls of condominium complexes in Boca Raton and Highland Beach, while beach overwalks were damaged and lifeguard towers toppled at a park in the former.
+Delray Beach lost about half of an incomplete beach restoration project.
+Storm surge inundated low-lying portions of State Road A1A between Boynton Beach and Lake Worth, with a few sections closed.
+Additionally, segments of State Road A1A in Palm Beach were damaged.